NLPReViz/emr-nlp-server/README.md

 2. We use the [Apache Tomcat](http://tomcat.apache.org/) server to deploy the app.
 On a Mac with [homebrew][homebrew] you may use `$ brew install tomcat` to install the server on your machine.

 3. To build the project, we recommend using the [Eclipse IDE for Java EE Developers](http://www.eclipse.org/downloads/) with the [EGit plugin](http://www.eclipse.org/egit/download/) installed.
-This step is required only if you plan to build from the source (Option B).
+This step is required only if you plan to build from the source using Ecipse (Option B).

 #### _Option A:_ Use ant to build the project